Rising to the Challenge: How Leadership in Healthcare Can Tackle Modern Dilemmas

 The Need for Community Partnerships to Manage the Opioid Crisis

 Doctors and nurses have long worked to manage the epidemic of drug abuse in the U.S. and around the world.
 In recent years, drug overdoses have increased substantially.
-The number of drug overdose deaths has quadrupled since 1999 — and from 2018 to 2019 alone, the number of opioid-involved deaths increased by more than 6%.4
+The number of drug overdose deaths has continuously been rising since 1999 — those who died from a drug overdose in 2021 was more than six times the amount in 1999.4

 There is a pressing need for stronger and closer partnerships among healthcare providers and community law enforcement officials, as police officers are often the first to arrive at the scene of a drug overdose.
 With strong law enforcement and healthcare partnerships, more lives could potentially be saved.